OctopusDeploy/docs/docs/octopus-cloud/static-ip.md

 Each Azure region uses a pool of 10 static IP addresses, and the static IP for an Octopus Cloud instance will use one from the pool and may change to another static IP from the pool during certain situations.

-A list of static IP addresses from the pool can be found within the settings section of your accounts organisation page.
+A list of static IP addresses from the pool can be found within the settings section of your accounts organization page.